From the First Whiskey in Japan to World-Class Whiskey

 Another distillery was built in 1973 in Hakushu at the foot of Mt.
 Kaikomagatake in Japan's Southern Alps.
-Suntory refined its techniques at these two ideal distillery sites to develop a variety of first-rate unblended whiskies and bring to market such products as the single malt whiskies Yamazaki and Hakushu, as well as Hibiki blended whisky.
+Suntory refined its techniques at these two ideal distillery sites to develop a variety of first-rate unblended whiskies and bring to market such products as the single malt whiskies Yamazaki and Hakushu, as well as Hibiki blended whiskey.

 Following these achievements, Suntory has continued to pursue ever higher quality.
 In 2017, Hibiki 21 Years Old won the top Trophy award in the World Whiskies category at the 22nd International Spirits Challenge 2017, an international spirits competition.
 It also won the Supreme Champion Spirit award given to the most outstanding product from among Trophy award winners across all categories.
 This means that Hibiki 21 Years Old was selected as the top spirit out of 1,480 entries spanning across all categories.
 It is the fifth year in a row for Hibiki 21 Years Old to win a Trophy award (best-in-category).